 To put in place a preventive maintenance strategy, it is virtually essential to have efficient CMMS software.
-With this software, the operating parameters of the assets to be maintained can be analysed and preventive maintenance work planned.
+With this software, the operating parameters of the assets to be maintained can be analyzed and preventive maintenance work planned.

 Preparing for preventive maintenance

 Before putting in place a preventive maintenance plan, you must first determine this plan’s scope of application.
-Then, you need to choose the maintenance level to apply: systematic, conditional or predictive.
+Then, you need to choose the maintenance level to apply: systematic, conditional, or predictive.
 Finally, you must use CMMS software that is suitable for the company’s business sector and implement a preventive maintenance plan.

 The benefits of CMMS

-To this end, a plan BIM may be an excellent tool to facilitate the creation of a building’s full inventory.
+To this end, a BIM plan may be an excellent tool to facilitate the creation of a building’s full inventory.

 It is only possible to carry out these actions with an efficient CMMS, whose functions are suitable for the implementation of a preventive maintenance strategy.

 How to create a preventive maintenance plan with CMMS software